-When bedbugs bite you, they inject a chemical that acts as an anesthesia in the area of the bedbug's bites; as a result, you likely won't feel a thing while the bedbugs are feasting on your blood, which explains why you can have multiple, even hundreds of bedbug bites and not wake up.
+When bedbugs bite a person, they inject a chemical that acts as an anesthesia in the area of the bedbug's bites; as a result, you likely won't feel a thing while the bugs are feasting on blood, which explains why you can have multiple, even hundreds of bedbug bites and not wake up.

-However, unlike mosquitos, bedbugs do not carry and spread diseases through their bites so you don't risk getting a serious illness from being bitten.
-Still, these bites can get quite annoying and an infestation should be taken care of as soon as its discovered.
+However, unlike mosquitos, bedbugs do not carry and spread diseases through their bites, so there is not the risk of getting a serious illness from being bitten.
+Of course, these bites are beyond annoying, and an infestation should be taken care of as soon as possible.

 People vary in sensitivity to the chemical injected when bedbugs bite, and the amount you suffer is unique depending on your body's reaction.

 Some people are very allergic to the chemical, and break out in a rash.
-The rash—and possibly raised welts that might appear in each spot you received bedbug bites—may last as long as a few weeks before completely clearing up.
+The rash—and possibly raised welts that might appear in each spot that received bites—may last as long as a few weeks before completely clearing up.

 Bedbug bites and the accompanying rash are not contagious, although you may get a lot of strange looks from people.
-In fact, victims of bedbug bites report the reaction from friends and family to their appearance and their subsequent paranoia about bedbugs is the worst part of the ordeal.
+Victims of bedbug bites report the reaction from friends and family to their appearance and their subsequent paranoia about bedbugs is the worst part of the ordeal.

-Bedbugs do not spread disease by their bites, as insects like mosquitoes do, and you can also rest assured that a bedbug infestation, whether in your house or in a hotel, is not caused by dirt.
+Bedbugs do not spread disease by their bites, and you can also be assured that a bedbug infestation, whether in your house or a hotel, is not caused by dirt.
 Bedbugs can live in perfectly clean environments, as long as they have a live host to bite.

-You can generally identify a bedbug bite in a number of ways.
-Keep in mind bedbug bites usually happen in groups of three and you'll rarely find a single bite.
+Bedbug bites usually happen in groups of three, and you'll rarely find a single bite.
 However, since bites look different on everyone, it's generally hard to pinpoint a bug bite as from a bedbug unless you see groups of bites.

-If you're staying in a hotel or concerned that there might be a bedbug in your house because you've woken up with several bites on your body, make sure to check your bites against some images online then check your bedding for small, red bugs.
+If you're staying in a hotel or concerned that there might be a bedbug in your house because you've woken up with several bites on your body, check your bites against some images online then check your bedding for small, red bugs.